Cloudxtreme/agentcontroller8/newclient/README.md

 // Filter out all intermediate responses responseChan := newclient.TerminalResponses(client.Execute(command))

-// You'll be reciving terminal responses from each targeted agent for {
+// You'll be reciving intermediate and terminal responses from each targeted agent for {
+	// Recieve until channel is closed, or responses time-out

 	select {
 	case response, isOpen := <-responseChan:
-		// Recieve until channel is closed

 		if !isOpen {
-			return
+			fmt.Println("No more responses to be received.
+We're done here.") return
 		}

-		fmt.Println("Got response", &response)
+		fmt.Println("Got a response", &response)

-	case <- time.After(300 * time.Millisecond):
+	case <- time.After(500 * time.Millisecond):
-		fmt.Println("This is taking too much time!")
+		fmt.Println("I haven't received a response in so long!
+Are you sure everything is okay?")
 	}
 }
 ```